atablash/salgo/README.md

 > NOTE
 >
-> It wasn't possible to use standard Allocator concept, because in Salgo handles alone can't be used to retrieve objects - the allocator object is needed for this.
+> It wasn't possible to use the standard Allocator concept, because in Salgo handles alone can't be used to retrieve objects - the allocator object is needed for this.